manosbatsis/vaultaire/README.md

 ### Generated State Service

-Vaultaire will automatically subclass `StateService` to generate an extended sercice per annotated element.
+Vaultaire will automatically subclass `StateService` to generate an extended service per annotated element.
 The generated service name is "${contractStateTypeName}Service":